Credits: 16, graded A-F, grades count in Carlson School GPA

 Learn more about the internships on the Learning Abroad Center’s website: http://www.umabroad.umn.edu/programs/africa/msid-kenya/academics.php

 All courses are taught in English.
 In addition, all students are required to take a beginner or intermediate course in Swahili.Â

 Homestays are an integral component of the MSID learning experience.
 You will live and share most meals with at least one family, and possibly with two different families, one during the classroom phase in Nairobi and a second in a different part of the country during the remainder of the program.

 The most up to date budget estimates can be found on the Learning Abroad Center website:

 Most financial aid may be applied to the cost of study abroad.
-In addition, all Carlson School students participating on Learning Abroad Center programs will be automatically reviewed for need-based scholarships.
+In addition, all Carlson School students participating on Learning Abroad Center programs may apply for merit and need-based scholarships through CGI.

 Additional scholarships may be available through the Learning Abroad Center.
 You can learn more at: http://www.umabroad.umn.edu/students/finances.php